Our school is:

 Teachers are responsible for maintaining a very good subject and pedagogical knowledge and for ensuring the best possible learning opportunities are planned, delivered and monitored.
 All adults are expected to be leaders of learning, attending courses, observing good practice, building and disseminating knowledge and best practice.

-We use the objectives from the National Curriculum and strategies for literacy and maths to underpin the taught curriculum.
+We use the objectives from the National Curriculum for literacy and maths to underpin the taught curriculum.
 Literacy is at the heart of our curriculum.
-Classes have an over-arching topic each term (occasionally half term) which is informed by pupil questions and an enquiry approach.
-Teachers plan lessons using national frameworks to ensure children receive their entitlement.
-Teachers may use schemes of work as a starting point, but are expected to add their own creative ideas!
+Classes have an over-arching topic each term which is informed by pupil questions and an enquiry approach.
+During Autumn Term the focus is History based, Spring Term the focus is Geography based and Summer Term has Expressive Arts as the focus.
+Teachers plan lessons using the National Curriculum to ensure children receive their entitlement.
+Teachers may use schemes of work, for example White Rose in Maths, but are expected to tailor it to meet the needs of the children in their class/group.
 Wherever possible, links are made to real life experiences to make the curriculum relevant.
-Links are made between areas of the curriculum with non-fiction reading and writing being taught through cross curricular links.
+Cross-curricular links are created to promote and further develop reading, writing and mathematical skills.
 We aim to make the curriculum reflective of, and responsive to the cultural background of our pupils.

-Throughout the year we hold a series of focus days or weeks; these range from specific curriculum areas e.g. book week or science/maths investigation day, to health or community based events e.g. health and fitness week and Our World Week.
+Throughout the year we hold a series of focus days or weeks; these range from specific curriculum areas e.g. book week or science/maths investigation day, to health or community based events e.g. Health and Fitness week and Around the World Week.
 The aim of this approach is to raise the profile and enthusiasm for an area and to provide children with the opportunity to practise their skills and develop new interests.

 Teachers are responsible for the planning, preparation and delivery of opportunities which enable learners, in relation to their starting points, to achieve very high standards.
 This requires a thorough knowledge of each individual in the class (prior attainment, targets, learning needs- IEPs, language stage, cultural backgrounds and interests) it also requires very good subject knowledge with effective planning and stimulating use of strategies, resources and personnel to enable all pupils to learn effectively.
 Teachers are expected to create a secure and friendly environment in which high levels of good behaviour are maintained.
 Our aim as teachers is to enable learners to thrive, enjoy and develop the skills and capacity to work independently and collaboratively making good progress in all aspects of their learning.
 As a staff, we constantly consider teaching style, environment, rules and expectations of behaviour to ensure that every child is feeling confident, happy and secure.
 Recognising and celebrating success through assemblies, displays and performances is very important at Arboretum.
 We ensure that there is a broad range of opportunities for everyone to shine.